--faking may impede effective learning*** does learning require/relate to self honesty?
+-overclaiming may impede effective learning*** does learning require/relate to self honesty?

 -lit.
-On learning effectiveness and faking in the classroom?
+On learning effectiveness and overclaiming in the classroom?

 -would WKT performance be of any predictive value for classroom/work performance.

 Previous studies have indicated that deception is more likely to occur in high-stakes situations than in low-stakes situations.
-Sjöberg (2015) found that faking varied based on the expected severity of the consequences, where high stake situations are likely associated with more faking.
-Thus, participants may have had lower incidence of faking in our low-stake situations compared to a scenario such as an important job interview.
-We predict that if we increased stakes, greater instances of faking would be present.
+Sjöberg (2015) found that overclaiming varied based on the expected severity of the consequences, where high stake situations are likely associated with more overclaiming.
+Thus, participants may have had lower incidence of overclaiming in our low-stake situations compared to a scenario such as an important job interview.
+We predict that if we increased stakes, greater instances of overclaiming would be present.

 Deception can even occur on a subconscious level (self-deception refs).
 The concept of self-deception presumes that responders aspire to maximize self-worth, retain a positive self-image, and reduce cognitive conflict, which may result from alterations between reality, self-perceptions, and social norms.
 (Krumpal, 2013 see also Dunning and Kruger, etc..).